What We Know About The Victims Of The Dayton Shooting

 Betts, the shooter's sister, was a student at Wright State University studying earth and environmental sciences.
 According to her LinkedIn page, she spent the past four months as a tour guide at the Missoula Smokejumper Visitor Center in Montana, where visitors learn about fighting fires in remote areas with no roads.

-Dayton Police Chief Richard Biehl told reporters that the siblings came together to the city's Oregon district before the attack, though Connor separated from his sister and another friend at some point in the evening.
-Biehl said Betts was one of the first people killed in the attack, and their friend was among the injured.
+Dayton Police Chief Richard Biehl told reporters that the siblings came together to the city's Oregon District before the attack, though the brother separated from his sister and another friend at some point in the evening.
+Biehl said that Betts was one of the first people killed in the attack and that their friend was among the injured.

 When asked about the family, Biehl said, "I think you can imagine this is a nightmare for them, and I think they are struggling, as you can understand."